hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 logging.level.org.hotrod.runtime.livesql.LiveSQLMapper=DEBUG
 ```

-These properties activate the SQL log for the `selectByPK()` method of the EmployeeDAO and for all LiveSQL queries.
-A `DEBUG` level shows
+The first property activates the SQL log for the `selectByPK()` method of the `EmployeeDAO`.
+The second property activates the SQL log for all LiveSQL
-the SQL statement and the applied parameters, while a `TRACE` level will also include all the selected data; use the latter with caution
+queries.
+A `DEBUG` level shows the SQL statement and the applied parameters, while a `TRACE` level will also include all the selected data; use
-since it can add a massive amount of logging to your log files.
+the `TRACE` level with caution since it can add a massive amount of logging to your log files.

 **Note**: while there are separated loggers for each CRUD method, there's a single logger for all LiveSQL queries.